The Apprenticeship of Duddy Kravitz (film): Plot

-Duddy Kravitz is a brash young Jewish man growing up in poverty in Montreal.
+Duddy Kravitz is a brash young Jewish man growing up in poverty in post-war Montreal.
 His cab driver father Max and his rich uncle Benjy are proud of Duddy's older brother Lenny, whom Benjy is putting through medical school.
 Only his grandfather shows the motherless Duddy any attention.

 Duddy gets a summer job as a waiter at a kosher resort hotel in the Laurentian Mountains.
 His hustle and coarse manners irritate fellow waiter Irwin.
 Irwin gets his girlfriend Linda, the daughter of the hotel's owner, to persuade Duddy to stage a clandestine roulette game.
 Unbeknownst to Duddy, the roulette wheel is crooked, and he loses his $300 earnings to Irwin and some hotel guests.
 The other waiters make Irwin give back the money.
 Unaware of this, the hotel guests feel bad and give him a further $500.

 Duddy starts a romantic relationship with another hotel employee, French Canadian Yvette.
 One day, Yvette takes him on a picnic by a lake.
 Duddy decides he will buy all the property around the lake and develop it.
 Because he is under 21 and the owners might not want to sell to a Jew, he gets Yvette to front for him.

 Duddy sets out to raise the money he needs.
-He hires blacklisted alcoholic film director Friar to film weddings and bar mitzvahs.
+He hires blacklisted alcoholic film director Petr John Friar to film weddings and bar mitzvahs.
 The first film is a success, and more orders are quickly forthcoming.

 When a piece of land comes up for sale, Duddy does not have enough money.
 He begs his father to get him an appointment with his friend Dingleman, a businessman-cum-gangster who had equally humble beginnings.
 Dingleman invites him to discuss his scheme on a train to New York but just wants a drug mule to unknowingly take the risk of smuggling heroin.

 On the train, Duddy meets Virgil and offers to buy his pinball machines, which are illegal in the United States.
 Duddy does not have enough money to pay him, so he hires Virgil as a truck driver, even though he has epilepsy.
 Virgil has a seizure while driving and crashes; he is left paralyzed from the waist down.
 Blaming Duddy, Yvette leaves him to care for Virgil.

 When the last piece of property Duddy needs comes on the market, Dingleman bids for it.
 Desperate, Duddy forges Virgil's signature on a cheque to buy the land, leading to a rupture with Yvette and Virgil.

 Duddy takes Max, Lenny, and his grandfather to see his property.
 When Dingleman shows up to offer to raise the financing for its development, Duddy mocks him.
 Duddy's grandfather, however, refuses to pick out a plot for his farm, as Yvette told him what Duddy did to get it.
 Duddy fails to reconcile with Yvette, who never wants to see him again.
 In the final scene, Duddy has risen far enough that he can run a tab at the local diner, and his father boasts about how his son made it.